Buhbooh/madden-trainer-releases/README.md

 4. After this is ran, you can view the results of the weekly training on the 'Training Results' section of the app.
 You can view the training results for each 'iteration'.
 A new iteration is created every time weekly training is ran.

 5. Once training is ran at least twice, you can start viewing the 'Overall Progress' part of the app, which allows you to view the progress of your players, from an overall rating perspective.
-NOTE: While the individual ratings for each player will get updated real-time, the overall ratings will not get re-calculated by the game until you advance to the next week - so that report will always be 1 week behind, and will not be meaningful until training is ran a second time.
+NOTE:  the overall ratings will not get re-calculated by the game until you advance to the next week - so while the report will be showing the correct overall rating, it will not match what the game is showing until you advance to the next week - because of this, you may choose to run the tool after all games are played for the week, but before advancing to the next week.

 6. Progress is tracked on a yearly basis.
 Once a new year starts in your franchise, the previous year data will not be shown in the app (for now).